 Section 5.
 Reason to Vote by Absentee Mail

 If your application is approved, you will receive an absentee ballot in the mail.
-You can preview your ballot and learn more about the candidates on the Secretary of State’s Voters website.
+You can preview your ballot and learn more about the candidates on the Voter Information Portal (VIP).

 Marked absentee ballots can only be returned by:

-The individual delivering the completed and signed ballot must complete the ABS-19 form (Affidavit of Individual Delivering a Voter’s Marked Absentee Ballot to a County).
+The person delivering the completed and signed ballot must complete the ABS-19 form (Affidavit of Individual Delivering a Voter’s Marked Absentee Ballot to a County).

 If your ballot doesn’t have two sets of initials, and/or doesn’t show your assigned voting precinct (Two letters and three numbers.
 Examples: CN004, WR023, LA046), your vote will not be counted.
-To make sure your vote is counted, please return the defective ballot as soon as possible.
+Check for errors before making your selections and return defective ballots as soon as possible.
 To do this, you can: